Chicago: Lots of Free Attractions in Second City

 Chicago’s Mexican-American community has displaced the Czechs in Pilsen, a neighborhood around 18th Street and Ashland Avenue.

 Heading west from Ridge Avenue on Devon Avenue you come to Chicago’s Indo-Pakistani neighborhood.
 If you’d like to sample a curry, try on a sari or ogle gold jewelry, this is the place.
 Don’t miss the huge Patel Brothers market – a neighborhood landmark venue.

 Andersonville, along Clark Street north of Foster, is a neighborhood in transition from Swedish to Middle Eastern.
 Where else can you pick up a jar of lingonberry jam to enjoy with your freshly baked pita bread!
 My favorite stop: the Swedish Bakery on Clark.

 There’s always something special happening in Chicago.
-Right now, of course, it’s winter and the Ice Rink is open for skating in Millennium Park (through mid-March, weather permitting).
+During the winter, the Ice Rink is open for skating in Millennium Park (through mid-March, weather permitting).

 If you’re in Chicago during one of its ethnic festivals, plan to drop by for good entertainment and great food.
 Celtic Fest kicks off the season in May in Millennium Park, but there are plenty more.

 Number 7: Food

 The city has thousands of restaurant choices (between 7,000 and 15,500 – depending on who’s counting.
 Ethnic eateries are legendary.
 Scope out Chinatown (of course) but also Greek Town (try the long-time favorite, Greek Islands, 200 South Halsted Street).